Going to hospital: why planning helps

 Your child going to hospital: preparing yourself

-You might need to ask doctors or health professionals questions, so you know what’s happening and can explain it to your child.
+You might need to ask doctors or health professionals questions, so you know what’s happening and can explain things to your child.
 It’s also good to find out about appointments and how long they’ll take, as well as where you need to go.

-Gathering information, talking with your child and helping your child feel more confident can also help you feel better about the situation.
+Gathering information, talking with your child, and helping your child feel more confident can also help you feel better about the situation.

 Giving your child information about going to hospital